amadornes/JTraits/README.md

  * Creation of traits: Traits are classes which can be mixed into a class or another mixin.
  * Method and variable supercalls: You can call methods in a trait's mixed-in parent and access its variables.
  * Constructor forwarding: Constructors will be built matching the ones inside the trait.
 A call will be made to the parent constructor with the passed arguments and then the trait's constructor will be ran.
- * Easy stack tracking: Mixins will forward the original line numbers from the trait along with a reference to it, allowing IDEs to track the source of the mixin down easily when the stack gets dumped (for example, when a crash gets printed to the console), allowing you to easily find that code.
+ * Easy stack tracing: Mixins will forward the original line numbers from the trait along with a reference to it, allowing IDEs to track the source of the mixin down easily when the stack gets dumped (for example, when a crash gets printed to the console), allowing you to easily find that code.

 ## How do I use JTraits?
 JTraits is a very easy to use library which includes two main classes: JTrait<T> and MixinFactory.